howsoai/platform-installation-examples/README.md

 While the default configurations are suitable for a quick start and testing purposes, they are not intended for hardened, production-level deployments.
 Key aspects such as air-gapping (deploying to environments with no internet access), securing communication tunnels, adhering to OpenShift policies, and scaling, all require additional configuration.

-Though not exhaustive, the included [air-gap](./helm-airgap/README.md) and [OpenShift](./helm-openshift/) examples will demonstrate how some of these configurations can be achieved.
+Though not exhaustive, the included [air-gap](./helm-airgap/README.md) and [OpenShift](./helm-openshift/) examples will demonstrate how some more complex configurations can be achieved.

 ### Securing Howso Platform